systalex/camunda-test/README.md

  	* Include potential errors if deployed to a Camunda engine and a process started
  	* List improvements the process could have added to it to reduce errors

+### Objective:

-### Objective: Build a simple Camunda BPMN that makes non-complex decisions based on data fetched from an REST Api GET, configure an AWS SQS outbound connector and call activity.
+* Build a simple Camunda BPMN that makes non-complex decisions based on data fetched from an REST Api GET.
+* Configure an AWS SQS outbound connector and call activity.

 #### Requirements: